-- positive involvement of parents, guardians, or designated caregivers in the schools; - federal programs to assist parents in gaining parenting skills and in understanding child growth and development; - programs to provide incentives for appropriate parental and community involvement in schools; - federal support for development of full-service community schools and wrap-around services that coordinate the delivery of educational, developmental, family, health; including mental health services for students and their families that address trauma and adverse childhood experiences; and other comprehensive services through community-based organizations; give students, families and communities accesses to such services; support parent, family and community involvement in schools; and integrate services to ensure that schools function as comprehensive community centers; - federal programs that assist parents in ensuring their child's success in school, using researchbased best practices; - ensuring student information distributed to parents is in the language the parent understands best:
+- positive involvement of parents, guardians, or designated caregivers in the schools; - federal programs to assist parents in gaining parenting skills and in understanding child growth and development; - programs to provide incentives for appropriate parental and community involvement in schools; - federal support for developing full-service public community schools and wraparound services that coordinate and integrate the delivery of educational, developmental, family, and health-including mental health-services for students and their families - that address trauma and adverse childhood experiences; delivering other comprehensive services through community-based organizations; giving students, families, and communities access to such services; supporting parent, family, and community - 50 involvement in schools; and integrating services to ensure that schools function as comprehensive community centers;

+- federal programs that assist parents in ensuring their child's success in school using research-based best practices; - ensuring student information is distributed to parents in the language the parent understands best.

-forced conversion of public schools to charter status through "parent trigger" legislation.
+• forced conversion of public schools to charter status through "parent trigger" legislation.

 d.
-YOUTH DEVELOPMENT
+Youth Development

-JUVENILE JUSTICE
+9 JUVENILE JUSTICE

-- 39 40 41 - collaborative community efforts including programs to increase citizen and business group involvement in assisting and reclaiming youth who display disruptive or violent behavior and/or who have dropped out of school, and support for businesses that employ disadvantaged youth in training programs for more employment opportunities; - access to effective rehabilitation, support services, and educational programs, including vocational, career and technical education, for incarcerated juveniles and juvenile offenders; - improved education programs about the serious effects of participating in any aspect of the illegal drug trade;

-- development of a national database about illegal gang-related activities through information from law enforcement agencies, juvenile courts, social services, schools, and community groups for interstate and intrastate use; - development of collaborative programs among family, school, community, business, social services, and law enforcement agencies in the effort to reduce illegal gang-related activities; - the separation of juvenile offenders from adults in correctional facilities; - legislation that requires the reporting of the over-representation of minority youth in juvenile correctional facilities; - legislation to eliminate complete solitary confinement as a form of punishment for juvenile offenders incarcerated in juvenile detention facilities; - policies to expedite the confidential exchange/transfer of all student records between correctional and education settings.
+- collaborative community efforts, including programs to increase citizen and business group involvement in assisting and reclaiming youth who display disruptive or violent behavior and/or who have dropped out of school, and support for businesses that employ disadvantaged youth in training programs for more employment opportunities; - access to effective rehabilitation, support services, and educational programs-including vocational, career, and technical education-for incarcerated juveniles and juvenile offenders; - improved education programs about the serious effects of participating in any aspect of the illegal drug trade; - development of a national database about illegal gang-related activities through information from law enforcement agencies, juvenile courts, social services, schools, and community groups for interstate and intrastate use; - 20 · development of collaborative programs among family, school, community, business, social services, and law enforcement agencies in 21 the effort to reduce illegal gang-related activities; - 22 • the separation of juvenile offenders from adults in correctional facilities; - legislation that requires reporting the over-representation of minority youth in juvenile correctional facilities; - legislation to eliminate complete solitary confinement as a form of punishment for juvenile offenders incarcerated in juvenile detention facilities; - policies to expedite the confidential exchange/transfer of all student records between correctional and educational settings.